-Lay down if you can or sit in a stable position using a headrest.
+- Lay down if you can or sit in a stable position using a headrest.
 Depending on the vehicle, sit facing forward and in a seat where it will be less bumpy.
-So in a car or bus, sit at the front; if flying, sit over the aeroplane wing.
+In a car or bus, sit at the front; if flying, sit over the airplane wing.

-Eat lightly before embarking on a trip and avoid heavy food and alcohol.
+- Eat lightly before the trip and avoid heavy food and alcohol.

 - Ginger, peppermint and acupressure wrist bands might also be helpful.

 You can take certain over-the-counter medications just before travel to prevent motion sickness, such as antihistamines or antiemetics (medications to preventing vomiting).
 There might be other side effects, such as making you drowsy.
 It is important to speak to a pharmacist or doctor for advice, particularly for children, if you are taking other medications, or if you are pregnant.